-The Council uses a mixture of funding sources to finance its Capital Programme.
 The downturn in the housing and property market after the credit crunch initially caused development to slow and land values have subsequently been struggling to recover.
 In previous years this has negatively affected the ability of the Council to fund capital investment through the sale of surplus land and buildings, or from contributions by developers.
-Although this situation still exists for the north of the County, recent indications continue to suggest that in south Cambridgeshire the market is recovering to pre-2008 levels.
+Although this situation still exists in the north of the County, recent indications continue to suggest that in south Cambridgeshire the market has recovered to pre-2008 levels.
 This is particularly true for the city of Cambridge, where values have risen over and above pre-credit crunch levels.
 This has led to increased viability of development once again and therefore greater developer contributions in these areas.

-Developer contributions have also been impacted by the introduction of Community Infrastructure Levies (CIL).
-CIL works by levying a charge per net additional floorspace created on all small-scale developments, instead of requiring developers to pay specific contributions towards individual projects as per the current developer contribution process (Section 106, which is set to continue for large developments).
+Developer contributions have also been affected by the introduction of Community Infrastructure Levies (CIL).
+CIL works by levying a charge per net additional floorspace created on all small-scale developments, instead of requiring developers to pay specific contributions towards individual projects as per the current developer contribution process (Section 106, which is still in place for large developments).
 Although this is designed to create a more consistent charging mechanism, it also complicates the ability of the Council to fund the necessary infrastructure requirements created by new development due to the changes in process and the involvement of the city and district councils who have exclusive legal responsibility for determining expenditure.
 The Council also expects that a much lower proportion of the cost of infrastructure requirements will be met by CIL contributions.

-Huntingdonshire and East Cambridgeshire District Councils are currently the only districts within Cambridgeshire to have adopted CIL - Cambridge City Council and South Cambridgeshire were originally due to implement in April 2014, but this is now more likely to be Summer 2018, and Fenland District Council has decided not to implement at present.
-In addition, since April 2015 it is no longer possible to pool more than five developer contributions together on any one scheme, further reducing funding flexibility.
+Huntingdonshire and East Cambridgeshire District Councils are currently the only districts within Cambridgeshire to have adopted CIL - Cambridge City Council and South Cambridgeshire were originally due to implement in April 2014, but their draft schedules are currently being revised, with no new timescales announced as yet, and Fenland District Council has decided not to implement at present.
+In addition, since April 2015 it has no longer been possible to pool more than five developer contributions together on any one scheme, further reducing funding flexibility.